datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---
-title: 'Chapter 1: Pyspark SQL'
+title: 'Chapter 1: Spark.ML'
-description: ""
+description: 'Loading a CSV file'
 ---

 ## Creating and querying a SQL table in Spark